HOME SEARCH ALL TOPICS

 Knife grinder, who toured the streets for business in the early 1900s

-This cutting was pinned to my mother's recollections of knife grinders, but was probably photographed at a heritage fair as it looks too grand for regular functional use.
+This image came from a magazine cutting pinned to my mother's recollections of knife grinders, but was probably photographed at a heritage fair as it looks too grand for regular functional use.

 How knife grinders travelled

-Knife grinders covered a large area.
+Knife grinders covered large areas.
 The one that I knew travelled on foot with his equipment on a handcart with three wheels, one in front and two at the back.

 Where knife grinders slept and ate